cellgeni/docs/docs/source/imaging.rst

 Introduction
 ------------

 Imaging data are the images produced by microscopy of cells, organelles, tissues etc and their associated metadata.
-Our pipeline can produce and segment 2D or 3D images ready for your analysis.

 OME
 ---